 Remind Them You See it Frequently And It’s Under Control

-Tell Them You’ll Be Taking Manual Blood Pressures Frequently
+Tell Them You’ll Be Taking Blood Pressures Frequently

-Also, let them know that we’re going to be taking manual blood pressures frequently because sometimes your blood pressure can drop a little bit with this rhythm as well as with some of the medications we give.
+Also, let them know that we’re going to be taking blood pressures frequently.
+This is because sometimes the blood pressure can drop a little bit due to this rhythm and because of some of the medications we give.

 Reassure the Patients With A Calm Voice